-OE encompasses the principles of change readiness assessment and management, organizational alignment, efficiency and effectiveness, employee engagement, team-building, facilitation, meeting skills, the role of structure and systems, benchmarking and metrics, strategy development, cultural assessments, process improvement and optimization, leadership development and project management.
+OE encompasses the principles of change readiness, assessment and management; organizational alignment, efficiency and effectiveness; the role of structure and systems; process improvement and optimization; leadership, team development, employee engagement; and project management.

 If you need to request a Facilitator for a meeting, retreat, strategic planning process, or another initiative that could benefit from facilitation, please contact the OE office to discuss the needs and identify the Facilitator(s) as appropriate.